apereo/cas/development/installation/Logout-Single-Signout.md

 # slo.callbacks.asynchronous=true
 {% endhighlight %}

+###Single Logout per Service
+By default, all services will receive single logout callbacks depending on their logout type.
+Each registered service in the service registry will include configuration that describes how to the logout request should be submitted.
+See [Service Management](Service-Management.html) for more details

 ###Ticket Registry Cleaner Behavior
 Furthermore, the default behavior is to issue single sign out callbacks in response to a logout request or when a TGT is expired via expiration policy when a `TicketRegistryCleaner` runs.
 If you are using ticket registry cleaner and you want to enable the single sign out callback only when CAS receives a logout request, you can configure your `TicketRegistryCleaner` as such: